samuell/irods-cheatsheets/irods-rule-lang-full-guide.md

 ### Automatic Evaluation of Arguments

 The new rule engine automatically evaluates expressions within arguments of actions, which is useful when a program needs to pass the result of an expression in as an argument to an action.
-For example, in the old rule engine, if we want to pass the result of an expression “1+2” as an argument to microservice “msi”, then we need to either write something like:
+For example, in the old rule engine, if we want to pass the result of an expression “1+2” as an argument to microservice ```msi```, then we need to either write something like:

 ````php
 *A=1+2;
 msi(*A);
 ````

 or pass ```1+2``` in as a string to ```msi``` and write code in the microservice which parses and evaluates the expression.
 With the new rule engine, the programmer can write:

 ````php
 msi(1+2);
 ````

 and the rule engine will evaluates the expression

 ````php
 1+2
 ````

 and pass the result in.

 ### The Return Value of User Defined Microservices

 Both the old rule engine and the new rule engine view the return value of user defined microservices as an integer "errorcode."
 If the return value of a microservice is less than zero, both rule engines interpret it as a failure, rather than an integer value; and if the return value is greater than zero, both rule engines interpret it as an integer.
 Therefore the following expression

 ````php
 msi >= 0
 ````

-either evaluates to true or fail, since when "msi" returns a negative integer, the rule engine interprets the value as a failure.
+either evaluates to true or fail, since when ```msi``` returns a negative integer, the rule engine interprets the value as a failure.
 In some applications, there is need for capturing all possible return values as regular integers.
 The "errorcode" microservice provided by the new rule engine can be used to achieve this.
 In the previous example, we can modify the code to

 ````php
 errorcode(msi) >= 0
 ````

 This expression will not fail on negative return values from msi.

 ### The Administration Microservices

 The rule engine has three groups of rule administration microservices.
 The changes made by the first group are system wide.
 They affect subsequent execution of the irule command and other parts of the iRODS system such as delayed execution.
 The changes made by second group only affects the current irule command.
 Subsequent execution of the irule command and other parts of the iRODS system will not be affected by these changes.
 The third group reads rules from or writes rules to files or the database.

 The first group includes

 ````php